-I've been asking colorists and hairstylists for their best hair growth secrets ever since I started highlighting, heat torching, and administering overall havoc on my hair back in elementary school.
-(Yep, I was the crazy girl sporting zebra highlights, temporary spray color, and tinsel-sprinkled fake hair clips in her 5th-grade yearbook picture.)
+I've been asking colorists and hairstylists for their best hair growth secrets ever since I started highlighting, heat-torching, and administering overall havoc on my hair back in elementary school.
+(Yep, I was the girl sporting zebra highlights, temporary spray color, and tinsel-sprinkled fake hair clips in her fifth-grade yearbook picture.)
 Considering my natural hair is already finely textured and blonde, you'd think I'd take it easy with damage-invoking things like color, heat tools, extensions, etc., but apparently, it's just in my DNA to ignore my lofty length goals by pushing my hair's buttons and putting it through an undeserved ringer.
-(I've dabbled in extensions, I have a dysfunctional addiction to my flat iron, and I once had almost all my hair bleached off my head.)
+(I've dabbled in extensions, I love my flat iron, and I once had almost all my hair bleached off my head.)

 1. Try Hair Growth Topicals

 While I was sitting in Holguin's styling chair, I was lamenting over the inevitable ring of broken blonde baby hairs circling my hairline.
 Even though this type of breakage is incredibly common in those who color their hair—especially if you lighten—it's an annoying telltale sign of damage.
 Plus, due to fragility, they seem to perpetually break over and over, never reaching past a half or full inch in length.

 Therefore, you can imagine my interest when Holguin told me I should start applying Latisse (or really any topical hair growth formula) directly onto my hairline where I've lost some thickness over the years.

 "One thing I love and actually do myself to encourage hair growth is to apply Rogaine's Foam for Hair Loss and Hair Regrowth ($24) on my hairline every morning and every night," he tells me.
 "It can definitely help with receding hairlines or boosting any areas where you'd experienced hair loss or breakage."